 Whichever side you find yourself on during a civil, legal, or family court matter, concrete evidence- for any claims you or your lawyer suggest- is recommended.
 You may do so by us… Read More

 Use our image matching algorithm to search over 800 million images along with image data from all of the major image search engines.

-Ever wonder where else your images are showing up on the web?
-A reverse image search is a special search engine technology that takes an image file and scans the web for results matching the one you uploaded.
+Ever wonder what the best reverse image search engine is?
+Where else are your images are showing up on the web?
+An image search engine is a unique search engine technology that takes an image file and scans the internet for results matching the one you uploaded.

-Today, there are numerous reverse image search sites that work hard to provide customers with the information they are looking for.
+Today, numerous reverse image search sites work hard to provide customers with the information they are looking for.
 A reverse image search can be used to find plagiarized work, lost connections, suspicious characters and more.

 We ran searches on the following sites: Google, Bing, TinEye, Pixsy and Image Raider.
 Due to the site being down for the past few weeks, we excluded Image Raider’s results.
 We also wanted to know what the pros and cons of each site were.
 We used the same three images on all five sites, as follows:

 Being able to search a logo is great for analyzing marketing efforts.
 You can see where your content is doing well and keep the ads cranking.